utest7260-cpu/example-repo/README.md

-It is a testing github apps projects
+It is a testing github apps projects.
+Again updating to check.